Bob-Jacka/Test_runner_cpp/README.md

 Just write flag in command line interface and provide parameter

 1) strategy - using for determining execution strategy, can take one of the following values:
-   1.1) high_prior - runs only test cases with priority that equal to High 1.2) random - pseudo random strategy, shuffle test cases and execute them 1.3) parallel
+    1) high_prior - runs only test cases with priority that equal to High
+    2) random - pseudo random strategy, shuffle test cases and execute them
+    3) parallel - parallel test case search
+    4) everything_now - print all tests cases in console for fully manual mode
+    5) usual - usually test case execution (do nothing with ts)
 2) devices - provide text file with devices to test on
 3) time_record - bool value, if set to true then each test case will count of execution
 4) colored - bool value, if set to true then utility output text will be colored in colors